Scenic Poland Escorted Tour

 • Airport transfers (only tour departure and end date)

-• Selected class hotels, rooms with private facilities
+• 4 star hotels, rooms with private facilities

 • English-speaking tour escort assistance